nonoo/dmrshark/README.md

 # dmrshark

-dmrshark uses libpcap to analyse the traffic of a Hytera IPSC network.
+dmrshark analyses the traffic, and adds extra features to a Hytera IPSC network.

 It can be used for: